 Our campus covers 290 hectares and lies in the valley of Canley Brook, an area of considerable historical interest.
 Henry II gave part of this royal estate to Cistercian monks in 1155, and, near Tocil Wood, people manufactured pottery using local clay and charcoal.
 Following dissolution in 1535, the land was enclosed and developed many of the features you see today.
 Our campus covers four medieval farmsteads: Gibbet Hill, Tocil, Cryfield and Cryfield Grange.

-A trail through campus, with information on our many sculptures.
+Sculpture TrailLink opens in a new window - a trail with information on our many sculptures.

 Energy TrailLink opens in a new window - a trail with information on how Warwick is leading the way towards more sustainable energy systems.